wso2/docs-choreo-dev/en/developer-docs/docs/tutorials/consume-an-api-hosted-in-choreo.md

 To configure the front-end application:

-1. On the Choreo Console header, select the project and the created web application component.
+1. On the {{ product_name }} Console header, select the project and the created web application component.
 2. In the left navigation menu, click **Deploy**.
 3. On the **Deploy** page, under the **Set Up** card and click **Configure & Deploy**.
 4. Copy the following JSON configuration, paste it into the text area in the **File Mount pane**, and replace the placeholders with the values from the previous steps: